multi-art production company

-Shiny Shiny Productions is a multi platform creative arts company constantly working on cutting edge projects crossing from audio to screen and live performance.
+Shiny Shiny Productions is a interdisciplinary arts company working on projects crossing from audio to screen and live performance.

 Melania Jack and Patty Bom have co-collaborated for the last 10 years on Shiny Shiny Projects and freelance work for other companies, artists and organisations.